What is a Unified Champion School?

 Whole School Engagement encourages students to engage in the Unified Sports experience through school-wide activities such as disability awareness campaigns like pep rallies or Autism Awareness and Spread the Word to End the Word campaigns.

-We are actively working to expand the Unified Sports League across the entire state.
-Please contact Chris Burt at email@example.com if you would like more information on how your school could get involved.
+We are actively working to expand the Unified Champion School program across the state of Kansas.
+Please contact Taylor Obersteadt at firstname.lastname@example.org if you would like more information on how your school could get involved.

 Participating Kansas High Schools and Middle Schools